-The team behind the 'National Self Build & Renovation Show' have produced a brand-new event for 2024.
-The 'Festival of Sustainable Homes' is an exciting, family-friendly show, highlighting how we can all live more sustainably in our homes and communities.
-Offering the latest advice on improving the energy efficiency of properties - for both new builds & existing homes.
+The team behind the 'National Self Build & Renovation Show' are delighted to announce The 'Festival of Sustainable Homes' is returning for a second year.
+This exciting, family-friendly show, highlights how we can all live more sustainably in our homes and communities.
+Offering the latest advice Self Build, Renovations & Retrofit as well as on improving the energy efficiency of properties.